kateyvonnenow/tic-tac-toe/README.md

 - ~~Replay button toggling its opacity on/off upon clicking on tile~~
 - ~~Replay button showing below the background~~
 - Music may or may not play
-- When page first loads, all the hidden DOM elements are shown.
+- When page first loads (atleast on chrome), all the hidden DOM elements are visible when they are not supposed to :rage:

 ## :sob: Lessons learnt

 What I would do differently if I could wind back the clock...

-- I would spend more time organising the code.
+- I would spend more time organising and cleaning the code.
+- Make the code more dynamic and adaptive to implementing DOM changes.
 - Plan and design more features.

 ## :white_check_mark: Future features